ilBares/vue_introduction/README.md

 # Vue js
 Data and DOM are linked and everything is reactive.
 __Rectivity__ meas that Vue automatically tracks JavaScript state changes and efficiently updates the DOM when changes happan.
+The Vue framework uses Shadow DOM that allows hidden DOM trees to be attached to elements in the regular DOM tree.

 ## Directives
 Directives are special attributes provided by Vue and they apply special reactive behavior to the rendered DOM.
 Directive structure:
 <pre>v-[directive name]:[argument name]</pre>

 #### Main directives:
 - __v-bind__ (:)<pre>keeps the referred element up-to-date</pre>
 - __v-if__<pre>toggles the precence of an element</pre>